loopstack-ai/swe-demo-template/README.md

 npm run start
 ```

+## Connect with Loopstack Studio
+Create a new environment in the loopstack studio: https://app.loopstack.ai

+And follow the studio environment setup instructions.

 ## VSCode Setup

 Create a `.idea/task.yaml` file in your VSCode project.

-The task makes a http request to your local loopstack instance to trigger the automation run.
+The task makes a http request to your local loopstack instance to trigger a new automation run

 ```json
 {